 We’ve sorted through all of these regulations for you.
 Check out what you need to know by clicking on your province:

-*If you would like to perform your lottery or raffle in a way that is not outlined by your regulatory body’s licenses, contact them directly to discuss your options.*
+*If you would like to perform your raffle in a way that is not outlined by your regulatory body’s licenses, contact them directly to discuss your options.*

 - British Columbia

 - Nova Scotia

 - Prince Edward Island

 Reach out to sponsors

 To have a successful lottery for your organization that interests people in buying tickets, you are going to need great sponsors and prizes!
 To get these prizes donated, you’ll need to reach out to current donors as well as companies that have shown interest in supporting your mission.
 Start with those in your community, who will have a closer tie to your organization.
 When you are reaching out, present the opportunity as a collaboration by emphasizing what’s in it for them.
 You are providing free advertising for the company, they just need to offer a prize!
 Their advantage is to develop a greater impact in their community and receive publicity, especially when you share how amazing the winners experience will be with their product.
 If you have a point of contact or are approaching a local business, make the request in person.
 If not, send a formal email.
 Many large companies have donation requests forms on their websites.
 They usually indicate how far in advance you should be making your request, but for most big companies, the earlier the better because they use up their yearly donation quota quickly.

 Not all prizes have to be merchandise – they could include services, experiences or gift cards.
 It’s important to get creative and use your entire community when looking for prizes, because the more exciting they are, the more people will want to participate.

 Set up how you will sell and distribute tickets